-On region-based NNPF operations
+On region-based NNPF operations (the BoG and the contributions themselves suggested these are not for v3 consideration, as further study seemed necessary and late addition of new features seems undesirable)

 Add a new SEI message named the NNPF regions (NNPFR) SEI message.
 The NNPFR SEI message synchronizes the annotated regions SEI message with the NNPF SEI messages, identified by nnpfr_target_id, for post-processing filtering of regions in pictures.
 The regions in the pictures indicated by the annotated regions SEI message are activated by the NNPFA SEI message and post-filtered by the NNPFC SEI messages.
 (JVET-AE0053)